Kartha

+Kartha or Karthavu, meaning "Lord" in the Malayalam language, is an aristocratic title in Kerala.
+It was conferred by the kings to Nair families who were Jenmi (feudal chieftains and landlords) and Naduvazhi (regional rulers).
+Among them, the Meenachil Kartha are descendants of Rajputs, whereas others are of Nair origin.

+Origin

 The title of Kartha ("Lord") appears to have been used as a titular name by some of the rulers of Madura.
 During the Madras Census of 1901, the title of Kartha was returned by the Balijas who claimed to be the descendants of the Nayak kings of Madura and Tanjore.
 The Tekkumkur and Vadakkumkur Rajas are said to have first conferred the title of Kartha on certain influential Nair families who were related by blood to the Rajas themselves.
 In social matters, the authority of the Kartha was supreme.
 Only on important issues were higher authorities called on to intercede.